2025 Solar Incentives Guide for Painesville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Painesville solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Painesville solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more are often offered at the state and local level.
-The incentives — which may be handled by the state of Ohio, or by your county or municipality — could be offered on an ongoing basis, or for only a limited time.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more can be offered at a more local level.
+These solar incentives — which may be handled by the state of Ohio, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Painesville